volhapro/git/readme.md

-My first attempt to create smth
+My first attempt to create smth and change it))